30 Highest-Paying Criminal Justice Jobs and Salaries

 Crime Scene Supervisor

-Crime Scene Supervisors collect and gather pieces of evidence at a crime scene as well as supervise a team of crime scene technicians who work with them.
+Crime Scene Supervisors collect and gather pieces of evidence at a crime scene, as well as supervise a team of crime scene technicians who work with them.
 They have extensive knowledge of the ins and outs of gathering evidence at the crime scene.
-They are knowledgeable with fingerprint lifting, and taking photographs of blood spatters for investigation.
+They are knowledgeable about fingerprint lifting and taking photographs of blood spatters for investigation.

 Crime scene supervisors write documentation and reports of findings created by their team.
-Also, they possess excellent communication skills as well as the ability to follow standards.
+Also, they possess excellent communication skills and the ability to follow standards.

 Crime Scene Supervisor Salary: $45,837/year